simenerik/Newcolor7000-64bit-patch/README.md

 fails outright.

 **The fix:** don't run the top-level `setup.exe`.
-Instead, open the **`Setup`** folder on the disc and run the installer `.exe` inside it directly.
+Instead, open the **`Setup`** folder on the disc and run the setup `.exe` inside it directly.
 That one is the real 32-bit InstallShield installer, and it runs under 64-bit Windows without any problem.

 Install to somewhere **outside Program Files** — see the SCSI hardware notes below for